metroidret/m1disasm/readme.md

 Versions of WLA-DX prior to v10.7 will not work.
 The latest release, v10.6 back in late 2023, does not have the newest features like the `substring` function, which are used in this disassembly.
 Because v10.7 is not yet released, you must compile WLA-DX v10.7 from [its source code](https://github.com/vhelin/wla-dx).
 Instructions on how to compile can be found in WLA-DX's README.

 To build, run `python build.py` in the root folder of the disassembly.
 Each bank will be compiled into its own object file, and then linked together.
 Duplicate labels that share a name necessarily have the same NES memory location.
-For duplicate content that doesn't need to be at the same location, labels must use the _BANK{BANK} suffix.
+For duplicate content that doesn't need to be at the same location, labels must use the _{AREA} suffix.

 ### Contributing